kipe/resin-influx/blog_post.md

 As noted before, the issue is not saving the data but getting the data out.
 For testing this a small Python-script was developed which fetches different amounts of data, averaging it to different time periods.
-These tests were run after a sufficient amount of data was collected, meaning ~3 million measurements.
+These tests were run after a sufficient amount of data was collected, roughly 3 million measurements.

 The tests were run on two different boards, [Raspberry Pi 1 Model B+](https://www.raspberrypi.org/products/model-b-plus/) and [ODROID-C1](http://www.hardkernel.com/main/products/prdt_info.php?g_code=G141578608433),